-Our theme for the week was ‘shapes’, so we went on a hunt in the woods and found lots of interesting patterns and shapes in the trees.
+Our theme for the week was ‘shapes’, so we went on a hunt in the woods.
+We found lots of interesting patterns and shapes in the trees.
 Trees have really beautiful looking knots in their trunks and both the children and adults were fascinated by them.
-Looking up to the sky we came across lots of different shapes in the canopy of the trees and even in the clouds; they looked so beautiful!
+Looking up to the sky we came across lots of different shapes.
+In the canopy of the trees and even in the clouds; they looked so beautiful!

 Taking an hour to go on a nature shape hunt really grounded the adults who came along, as well as the children, everybody loved it!
 We all saw so much more than we would usually see if we just went on a ‘walk.’

 We had made a spider’s web in the trees out of ropes for the children to climb up, over and through.
 Some children love standing on one side and bouncing up and down while others love climbing through, imagining they are on the crystal maze!